LEARN ABOUT AIMEE

 In District 5, the Coast Guard is more than a military presence — it’s a critical part of our maritime safety and community resilience.
 From life-saving search and rescue missions for our fishing fleet to maintaining access and readiness in the Arctic, their work protects lives, livelihoods, and our strategic future.

-In Alaska, energy isn’t optional — it’s survival.
+In Alaska, energy isn’t optional — it is survival.
 From heat and electricity to communications and transportation, every part of daily life depends on having a stable and affordable energy supply.

 As your representative, I will work to: